JackHuang21/ShowRaspberryInfo/README.md

 2. Absolutely, you need an 0.96' oled screen.

 ##Hardware Prepare##
-About pin number code: I use the wiringPi code.
+About pin number code: I use the wiringPi pin mumber code.

 Connect: